tlswg/snip/draft-thomson-tls-snip.md

 not vulnerable to attacks that would compromise integrity, a server can advertise the presence of an endpoint that supports HTTP/3.

-Alternative Services is secure, but it has suboptimal performance.
+Under these assumptions Alternative Services is secure, but it has performance trade-offs.
 A client could attempt the protocol it prefers most, but that comes at a risk that this protocol is not supported by a server.
-A client could implement a fallback, which might even be performed concurrently (see {{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
+A client could implement a fallback, which might even be performed concurrently (see
+{{?HAPPY-EYEBALLS=RFC6555}}), but this costs time and resources.
 A client avoids these costs by attempting the protocol it believes to be most widely supported, though this comes with a performance penalty in cases where the most-preferred protocol is supported.

 A server that is discovered using Alternative Services uses the default protocol authentication scope.
 As use of Alternative Services is discretionary for both